Presented by Paystrubmakr.com By John Wolf

-When the basis is yearly, you need to divide it into twelve months and issue a monthly pay stub.
+If the payment basis is yearly, it should be divided into twelve months, and a monthly pay stub should be issued.

-Contractors will have no deduction on their paystub; they will have to manage their taxes independently.
+Contractors will not have any deductions on their pay stubs and will be responsible for managing their taxes independently.

 A critical issue for small or one-person companies is ensuring that the employer transfers the respective authorities.
 All ends on a correct W-4.